Ismail-ahmadi/going-green-in-jakarta/events/green-market.md

 Go Green Weekend 🌱\
 Talkshow, Workshops and Mini Bazaar

+📆: Sunday, April 21st 2019\
+🕙: 10.00-17.00\
+📍: CoHaus, Jalan Tanah Baru I, 15 A, Kebayoran Lama, South Jakarta

 A day in one space to learn and share about how to live with less waste and be greener.
 Join and meet like-minded people.
 Free entrance to mini bazaar (fnb and zero waste product vendors).
 Register to secure your seat for our Free talkshows by Going Green in Jakarta.
 To reduce single-use plastic bag, we have cassava bags provided by Telo Bag for shopping.
 Come and go green with us!

 FREE Talkshow (Use Less Energy and Produce Less  Waste) with Divya and Erou from Going Green in Jakarta.
-RSVP: [bit.ly/talkshowGoGreenWeekend](http://bit.ly/talkshowGoGreenWeekend)
+RSVP: [bit.ly/talkshowGoGreenWeekend](https://bit.ly/talkshowGoGreenWeekend)

 Save your money by registering full package of workshops and win zero waste products giveaway!\
-RSVP Composting Workshop Demo: [bit.ly/compostingworkshop](http://bit.ly/compostingworkshop)\
+RSVP Composting Workshop Demo: [bit.ly/compostingworkshopdemo](https://bit.ly/compostingworkshopdemo)\
-RSVP Natural Soap Bar Workshop Demo: [bit.ly/naturalsoapbarworkshop](http://bit.ly/naturalsoapbarworkshop)\
+RSVP Natural Soap Bar Workshop Demo: [bit.ly/naturalsoapbarworkshop](https://bit.ly/naturalsoapbarworkshop)\
-RSVP Upcycle Plastic: Foldable Tote Bag Workshop: [bit.ly/foldabletotebagworkshop](http://bit.ly/foldabletotebagworkshop)
+RSVP Upcycle Plastic: Foldable Tote Bag Workshop: [bit.ly/foldabletotebagworkshop](https://bit.ly/foldabletotebagworkshop)

 More info: Whatsapp (+6282242278963)\
 [www.cohaus.co](https://www.cohaus.co/)\